dNationCloud/kubernetes-monitoring-stack/helpers/README.md

 # Helpers

-A set of scripts and configuration files which helps to simplify Kubernetes cluster setup and local development
+A set of scripts and configuration files which helps to simplify Kubernetes cluster setup and local development.

 ## Kubernetes control plane components metrics